chrislcassidy/BallBurst/README.md

 No setup necessary, just download the files and open in a web browser.

-Here are the variables you may be interested in playing with:
+Here are the variables you may be interested in playing with (in script.js):

     //The number of balls.
 The 50 in the for loop is the number of balls function drawBalls(x,y){